-To mark World Book Day we select twelve works of fiction that feature classical music
+We select twelve of the best works of fiction that feature classical music

 Music and musicians often prove to be popular fodder for fiction writers.
-To celebrate World Book Day today, we have compiled twelve of our favourite reads that feature music in their plots...
+We have compiled twelve of our favourite reads that feature music in their plots...

 The Kreutzer Sonata – Leo Tolstoy